Intrinsically chiral exciton polaritons in an atomically-thin semiconductor: Results

-The measured angle-resolved reflectivity spectrum next to the position of the monolayer (see Fig. \ref{fig1}b) shows a discrete mode, which interacts with $\sigma^+$ polarised white light at $k_{||} = 0$ and $E \approx 2.075~\mathrm{eV}$ (see Fig. \ref{fig1}d,e).
-In particular, this mode (appears)disappears when the sample is illuminated by ($\sigma^+$)$\sigma^-$ polarised light and the reflected light detected in its ($\sigma^+$)$\sigma^-$ polarisation basis.
-This feature marks the optical response of the chiral BIC in our metasurface selective to $\sigma^+$ polarised light \cite{Chen2023} with a Q-factor of $\sim1500$.
+The measured angle-resolved reflectivity spectrum next to the position of the monolayer (see Fig. \ref{fig1}b) shows a discrete mode, which only interacts with $\sigma^+$ polarised white light at $k_{||} = 0$ and $E \approx 2.075~\mathrm{eV}$ (see Fig. \ref{fig1}d,e).
+In, particular, this mode disappears when the sample is illuminated by $\sigma^-$ polarised light.
+This feature marks the optical response of the highly polarisation-selective chiral BIC with a Q-factor of $\sim1500$.
 Henceforth, $\sigma^{ir}$ convention indicates polarisations of the incoming ($i$) and reflected ($r$) light.
 The optical response of the monolayer was characterised via white light reflectivity and PL spectroscopy at large momenta ($k_{||}\approx 4.5~\mu\mathrm{m}^{-1}$) to avoid the influence of the BIC signal prevalent at $k_{||}=0$ (see Methods).
 The reflectivity and PL spectra in Fig. \ref{fig1}f show strong excitonic (X) absorption and weak PL emission at $E\approx 2.1~\mathrm{eV}$ \cite{Chernikov2014}, respectively.
-At $4~\mathrm{K}$, the PL of dark-type monolayer WS$_2$ mostly stems from charged and multi-body complexes, e.g., trions, biexcitons and charged biexcitons, which dominate the PL spectrum at lower energies between $\sim1.95~\mathrm{eV}$ and $2.08~\mathrm{eV}$ \cite{Mueller2018,Conway2022,Chen2018,Nagler2018,Singh2016,Plechinger2016,Ye2018,You2015}.
-However, the prominent exciton resonance in the reflectivity spectrum at $\sim2.1~\mathrm{eV}$ \cite{Chernikov2014}, which coincides with the weak exciton PL peak at the same energy, enables strong light-matter interactions and formation of exciton polaritons in this material \cite{Zhao2022}.
+While at liquid Helium temperatures the PL of dark-type monolayer WS$_2$ mostly stems from charged and multi-body complexes, e.g., trions, biexcitons and charged biexcitons, which dominate the PL spectrum at lower energies between $\sim1.95~\mathrm{eV}$ and $2.08~\mathrm{eV}$ \cite{Mueller2018,Conway2022,Chen2018,Nagler2018,Singh2016,Plechinger2016,Ye2018,You2015}, the prominent exciton resonance at $\sim2.1~\mathrm{eV}$ in the reflectivity spectrum \cite{Chernikov2014}, which coincides with the weak exciton PL peak at the same energy, enables strong light-matter interactions and formation of exciton polaritons in this material \cite{Zhao2022}.